mulka/ploverwiki/Open-Steno-Project-Timeline.md

 > Plover

-Mirabai meets [Joshua Lifton](https://www.crunchbase.com/person/joshua-lifton#/entity), via an ad Mirabai posted in her apartment building looking for a Python tutor.
+Mirabai meets [Joshua Lifton](https://www.crunchbase.com/person/joshua-lifton#/entity), via an ad Mirabai posted in her shared-workspace building elevator looking for a Python tutor.
 Joshua becomes the lead Plover developer, funded by Mirabai and donations to the project.

 Plover is developed on Ubuntu and is Linux-only.